rogerkirkness/writing/_posts/2020-11-01-gratis-versus-libre.md

 I have made similar arguments about governments doing as the US does and open sourcing drafts of new laws.
 While most people tend to ignore this, it would be nice to think that as technology becomes more accessible, more people will engage with open sourced thinking, software, laws and other media.
 I have even been thinking about how sooner or later, every database becomes public through breach of security or otherwise.
 If true, you would want to reduce the value of the data being shared, or normalize it’s sharing, rather than limit it.

 I think in the future people will open source even more things, like their genome, past trauma and most fundamental values.
 Transparency seems to be a forcing function for good judgement, good code, clear thinking, balanced laws and fast communication.
 All very important things.

+You can find the source code for this website [here](https://github.com/rogerkirkness/personal).